 The old man and boy sadly returned home.
 By trying to please everybody, they had pleased nobody, and lost something very valuable.

-Im no guru but my advice to anyone that like me has been guilty of trying to please everyone is….
+I’m no guru, but my advice to anyone like me who has been guilty of trying to please everyone is….